Gent-Wevelgem - In Flanders Fields

 Known for it’s flat finish, Gent-Wevelgem has earned a name for being one of the most gruelling races for sprinters.
 This signposted route however, doesn't finish in Wevelgem and neither does it start in Gent.
-The 80km loop starts and finishes at the foot of the legendary Kemmelberg in Heuvelland, Flanders.
-With it 1.000 altimeters, the route focusses on the area of the West Flemish Hills (Les monts des Flandres in French) along the French-Belgian border.
-Expect difficult terrain, complete with cobbles, hills and unfavourable winds.
+The 128km loop starts and finishes at the foot of the legendary Kemmelberg in Heuvelland, Flanders.
+With it 1.483 altimeters, the route focusses on the area of the West Flemish Hills (Les monts des Flandres in French) along the French-Belgian border.
+Expect difficult terrain, complete with cobbles, plugstreets, hills and unfavourable winds.
 Resolute in its history, the Gent-Wevelgem navigates a number of the battlefields from the First World War.Show larger map

 Catsberg or Mont des Cats in French is an climb in the municipality of Godewaersvelde, We call this area French Flanders.
-The climb is pretty steep.
-You need to tackle about 2.5 km with an average incline of 8% and with a maximum incline of 18%.
-On the top you'll find an abbey where they brew trappist beer.
-A bit too early on the ride to taste the beer though, This hill is a beacon in the landscape.
+The climb is somewhat tough; you'll need to tackle about 2.5 km with an average incline of 8% and with a maximum incline of 18%.
+However, the challenge is worth it for one of the prettiest climbs around, just watch out for ramblers crossing the road from the many trails that criss-cross these hills.On the top you'll find an abbey with it's own trappist beer.
+A bit too early in the ride to taste the beer, though.
+This hill is a beacon in the landscape.
 You can spot the 200-metre-tall television from nearly everywhere on this route.

 A very short and venomous climb or should we say 'wall' .
 Only 270m long, with an average incline of 9% and a maximum incline of 20%.
 If you manage to pull your eyes away from your front wheel, you will note the incongruous sight of a ski-lift above the road.
 This climb is used in Gent-Wevelgem and one of our favourites.